 Angie grew up in Ridge Spring, South Carolina.
-She has worked as a veterinary technician for the past 16 years in Aiken and North Augusta before coming to Walton Way Veterinary Clinic.
+She has worked as our head veterinary technician for the past 18 years in Aiken and North Augusta before coming to Walton Way Veterinary Clinic.
 Her special interests include dentistry, anesthesia, wound care and ortho.
 When she’s not working at the clinic, she loves spending time with her husband, her dog Roana, hanging out with friends and family, going to concerts and traveling.

-Christie joined our team in December 2015 and brings with her nearly 20 years of administrative and customer service experience.
-She loves kitties and enjoys sitting for many of the pets in her neighborhood.
-In her free time she enjoys reading, volunteering, and spending time with her three active children.
+Christie joined our team in November 2015 and brings with her nearly 20 years of administrative and customer service experience.
+She is known by many of our patients as the ‘treat lady’ because she enjoys giving treats to all the good dogs and cats who come in.
+Christie has a passion and gentle touch when helping others and is currently studying Human Services at Southern Wesleyan University.
+In her free time she enjoys traveling, volunteering, and spending time with her three active children.

 Maggie came to WWVC in 2017.
 After growing up on a 20-acre farm in Ohio, Maggie developed a strong passion for animals and has been working in the veterinary field for over 6 years.
 Currently she is studying biology and hopes to work in environmental studies and conservation one day.
 Maggie enjoys staying active, traveling and spending time with the love of her life Trooper, a three legged short hair cat, whom she rescued as a kitten.